Going The Distance: How Travel Behavior Influences Climate-Related Policy Preferences in Washington State

 • \(\epsilon_i\) denotes the random error term, accounting for the variation in ‘No’ votes not explained by travel behavior.

-Here, \(y_i\) represents the response variable (share of ‘No’ votes on Initiative 732), \(\beta_0\) is the model’s y-axis intercept, \(\beta_1x_{1i}\) is the coefficient of the explanatory variable (average daily VMT per household), and \(\epsilon_i\) represents the random error term.
+Here, \(y_i\) represents the response variable (share of ‘No’ votes on I-732 or I-1631), \(\beta_0\) is the model’s y-axis intercept, \(\beta_1x_{1i}\) is the coefficient of the explanatory variable (average daily VMT per household), and \(\epsilon_i\) represents the random error term.

 This model establishes a baseline for identifying potential correlations between travel behavior and voter preferences regarding climate-related taxes, without considering any other confounding factors.
 It provides a straightforward way to assess the primary effect of travel on voting behavior before introducing more complexity into the analysis.